relaybox/core/README.md

 - `presence`

 Subscription handler for presence events.
 The `presence` module is responsible for hadling presence event subscriptions and enqueuing presence data messages processed by the RelayBox [Presence Service](https://github.com/relaybox/presence).
-It also emits responses to presence stats requests, such as `get()` and `getCount()`.
+It also emits responses to presence state requests, such as `get()` and `getCount()`.

 For more information about "presence", please refer to the technical documentation [here](https://relaybox.net/docs/api-reference/relaybox-client/rooms#room-presence-join) or for an overview refer to [this section](https://relaybox.net/docs/presence).